Basics and File Locations

 There is also a manual page online that can be accessed by typing “man php”.
 This mostly deals with command line options.

-PHP code execute with your permissions.
+PHP code executes with your permissions.
 If there is a flaw in your code that is exploitable remotely, your files and website may be damaged.

 Many shared hosting sites execute all code under a common user ID.
 In that situation, a flaw in any users code can result in damage to all users websites.
 Here, where each users website executes under their own user ID, only your own code can expose your own website.